redhat-openstack/website/source/uncategorized/repositories.html.md

 The packstack version in the RDO repositories, will auto enable EPEL

-## Optional Channel
+## Optional and Extras Channels

 If using RHEL, then RDO and EPEL need the "Optional channel" enabled.
+On RHEL7, EPEL7 requires the "Extras channel" enabled, see <https://fedoraproject.org/wiki/EPEL#How_can_I_use_these_extra_packages.3F> for details.

 If using CentOS or Scientific Linux, there is no such optional repository, as those packages are included in the main repositories for those distributions.

-For completeness, currently on RHEL, the Optional channel is used for:

-*   yum-plugin-priorities (packstack)
-*   dnsmasq-utils (nova)
-*   python-sphinx, python-docutils, python-jinja2 (ceilometer (only to support v1 api), nova (since havana))
+Extras is enabled by default on CentOS7.

 ## RHEL-Z